 The briefcase-sized design also has the ability to pull a sample apart using our proprietary temperature - controlled and integrated gas chromatograph.
 This chromatograph has been shown to pull the samples apart in about five (5) to eight (8) minutes depending on the customer controlled temperature setting; the lower the temperature the longer the time.
-Typically, chromatograph readings are available in 3.5 to 8 minutes depending on the degree of separation desired by the customer.
+Typically, chromatograph readings are available in 3.5 to 8 minutes depending on the customer.